 It’s never fun to breathe stale indoor air, but during allergy, virus, and flu season, the quality of your indoor air truly becomes a pressing concern.

 Most air purifiers will clear the air of common pollutants such as pollen, dust, dander, pet hair, odors, and smoke.
-However, when it comes to more serious pollutants such as mold and bacteria, opt for an air purifier that has UV technology.
+However, when it comes to more serious pollutants such as mold and bacteria, opt for an air purifier that has UV light technology.